Parents and Families: Welcome to Dix Hills, Long Island!

 A campus tour is key to making a college decision.
 Whether students and their families live nearby or travel from afar, there is much to discover on campus that just can’t be portrayed in the virtual world.
 And, so, Five Towns College encourages students to schedule a campus tour through the Admissions office.
-There is nothing like walking through the campus, visiting the Upbeat Cafeteria, the Performing Arts Center, the Film/Video Studios, Audio Labs, Interactive Computer Graphics Lab, Music and Piano Labs, the WFTU Radio Station and Broadcasting sets, Library/Learning Resource Center, Downbeat Student Center, the Sound Gymnasium and the Residence Halls to really get a glimpse into what college life is like here in Dix Hills, Long Island.
+There is nothing like walking through the campus, visiting the Upbeat Cafeteria, the Performing Arts Center, the Film and Television Studios, Audio Labs, Interactive Media Arts Lab, Music and Piano Labs, the WFTU Radio Station and Broadcasting sets, Library/Learning Resource Center, Downbeat Student Center, the Sound Gymnasium and the Residence Halls to really get a glimpse into what college life is like here in Dix Hills, Long Island.

-Also, Open Houses are scheduled throughout the year, and potential students and their families will experience a warm and welcoming time, meet current students, learn about academic programs and usually have lunch or dinner with College faculty and staff.
-Five Towns College Admissions staff and Financial Aid leaders are available to answer questions and provide valuable information to help students assess their options while they may consider attending college here.
+Open Houses are scheduled throughout the year.
+Potential students and their families will experience a warm and welcoming time, meet current students, learn about academic programs, engage with faculty and staff as well as enjoy a continental breakfast which is typically on the agenda.
+Five Towns College Admissions staff and Financial Aid leaders are available to answer questions and provide valuable information to help students assess their options while they consider attending college here.